Mutoxicated/HYPER/devlog.md

 I almost made the second enemy, I don't have time to finish it today.
 I changed the mesh for the particles, they look better now :] I also thought of some new items and stuff so yeah.
 Will explain tomorrow.

 Anyway yeah, going to sleep now.

+## Day 25

+So I did some stuff, not a lot because the development today went frmo ok to catastrophic to can it get worse? to it got worse to ok again.
+I do not want to talk about it.
+Lol.
+I thought of some new items again, kind of reorganized the item list because it's getting concerningly big...

+TOMORROW I am 102% sure that I will show you some of the new items and some more gameplay ideas that I've kept to myself for the past few days.
+But yeah that's all I gotta say.
+Bye !!